DFischer98/Laravel-URL-Shortener/readme.md

-#URL Shortener
+# URL Shortener (Laravel)

 ## Live URL
 Pending re-deployment due to changing terms of Red Hat's cloud services.
 Soon to be hosted on AWS!

 ## Description

 My project is a URL shortener that accepts user links and creates a 6 character random key which can be appended to the site in order to visit the full URL.
-This service was inspired by other URL shorteners, namely <http://goo.gl> and <http://bit.ly>.
+This service was inspired by other URL shorteners, namely <http://goo.gl> (RIP) and <http://bit.ly>.

 Users can create an account in order to access special features, such as guaranteed unique keys and an account page to view all their redirects.

-Statistics can be tracked for URLS, currently only the number of hits is visible but creation date and last visited dates are planned (Once I figure out carbon sytnax for timestamps).
+Statistics can be tracked for URLS, currently only the number of hits is visible but creation date and last visited dates are planned.

-## Info for Teaching Team
+## Application Design

 My project uses two tables, one for storing redirects and one for storing users.
 There is a one-to-many relationship between users and redirects, as users are able to track their own shortened keys.